Learn something new every day

 In Great Britain, in 2010, we are denied the right to be regarded as the "Indigenous People".
 This is despite the fact that our heritage is over 15,000 years old.
 The politically correct Establishment that denies us our birth right are very happy to acknowledge that the Inuit; American Indian; Aboriginal and Maori are the Indigenous People of their nations, and so they should.

-The reality is that we are merely patriots and our forefathers sacrificed everything to keep our nation free.
+we are merely patriots and our forefathers sacrificed everything to keep our nation free.
 Yet, despite winning World War II, along with our allies, we are now held under the yoke of slavery, by those very same people who financed their puppets Adolph Hitler and Vladimir Lenin.

 Please take note of what is happening in Britain, because if it can happen here, it can happen anywhere!
 God bless.